Azad Maidan riots

-Azad Maidan Riot refers to a riot by Indian muslims, organised in Azad Maidan on 11 August 2012 to condemn the Rakhine riots and which started as a protest and later turned into a riot.
+Azad Maidan Riot refer to riots organised in Azad Maidan in Mumbai, India on 11 August 2012 to condemn the Rakhine riots and which started as a protest and later turned into a riot.
 The riot reportedly began as the crowd got angry either after hearing an inflammatory speech or after seeing photographs of Rakhine state riots.
 The riot resulted in two deaths and injuries to 63 people including 58 police officers.
 Mumbai Police estimated that the riots caused a loss of ₹2.74 crore in damages to public and private property.

 Background

-The indigenous Bodo community of Assam alleged that the Muslim population is increasing in Assam due to the large influx of illegal immigrants from Bangladesh, while the local Muslim community brushed it aside saying that they migrated to Assam during the British Raj.
+The indigenous Bodo community of Assam alleged that the Muslim population was increasing in Assam due to the large influx of illegal immigrants from Bangladesh, while the local Muslim community brushed the allegation aside, saying that they had migrated to Assam during the British Raj.
 But, with the increasing population, there arose competition for lands, livelihood and power, which led to Assam agitation.
-Both the indigenous people of Assam and Bengali Muslims felt that the Central Government failed to protect both sides.
+The indigenous people of Assam and Bengali Muslims both felt that the Central Government had failed to protect them.

-This ethnic tension between the indigenous Bodo people and Bengali Muslims escalated into a riot in Kokrajhar on 20 July 2012, when unidentified miscreants killed four Bodo youths at Joypur.
+Ethnic tensions between the Bodo people and Bengali Muslims escalated into a riot in Kokrajhar on 20 July 2012, when unidentified miscreants killed four Bodo youths at Joypur.
 This was followed by retaliatory attacks on local Muslims killing two and injuring several of them on the morning of 21 July 2012.
-The continued riot has consumed 77 people and had displaced more than 4 lakh people.

-Similar riot was taking place in Burma between the indigenous Rakhine Buddhists and Rohingya Muslims, where Rohingyas were alleged to be illegal immigrants from Bangladesh.
+The continued riot killed 77 people and had displaced more than 0.4 million people.
+Similar rioting took place in Burma between the indigenous Rakhine Buddhists and Rohingya Muslims, where Rohingyas were alleged to be illegal immigrants from Bangladesh.